crowbar/crowbar/dev-setup/README-openSUSE.md

 Installation steps:

-1. Download the latest version of the Crowbar Dev VM image from http://susestudio.com/a/n0rKOx/crowbar-dev.
+1. Download the latest version of the Crowbar Dev VM image from [SUSE Gallery] (http://susestudio.com/a/n0rKOx/crowbar-dev).
 We recommend using the KVM image.
 Place the image in the `dev-setup/qemu-kvm` directory of the Crowbar git checkout on your KVM host.